Why Are Heat Pumps a Good Idea?

 In this variant, a liquid refrigerant passes through an underground system of copper tubes.
 While underground, it is being heated by the surrounding geology.
 The heated refrigerant is then brought back into the house, where it may be used for a variety of applications.

-These systems are also called ground water heat systems, because the systems pumps up water from below the ground at a certain temperature.
+These systems are also called ground water heat systems because the systems pump up water from below the ground at a certain temperature.
 After the temperature has been extracted, the water is being pumped back through another pipe into the ground.
 This system needs constant checking, so the water used is not being affected in any way.

 A highly uncommon system as usually in the presence of water, an open loop system is preferred.
 In a pond system, the pipe coils are being sunk to the bottom of a pond, where the temperature also stays relatively stable.
 The main problem of the system is that it needs a certain proximity to a pond, which also must be deep enough for the system to run effectively.